pritpalcodes/Snake-Apple/README.md

-# "Snake & Apple" Game
+# Snake & Apple Game

 Welcome to the "Snake & Apple" game, a Python project built using the 'pygame' module.
 This classic game offers a great learning experience for Python beginners while incorporating Object-Oriented Programming (OOP) principles.